 #2 – Digestibility of dairy products may depend on your ancestry.

-All human babies naturally produce lactase to support digestion of mother’s milk.
+All human babies naturally produce lactase to support digestion of mother's milk.
 This production wanes as a child approaches weaning age, though the body will continue to produce some lactase through adult life.
-People who have historically lived farther from the equator (and therefore could store fresh milk longer in the cooler clime) make more lactase and can digest unfermented dairy products with more ease than warm weather dwellers.
+People who have historically lived farther from the equator (and therefore could store fresh milk longer in the cooler clime) are genetically adapted to make more lactase and can digest unfermented dairy products with more ease than warm weather dwellers.

 In warmer climates, where fresh milk sours faster, people traditionally produced and ate cultured dairy products such as yogurts, kefirs, and cheeses.
 The cultured dairy requires less lactase to digest since the lactose is partially broken down by the culturing process.
 Because of this, people that descend from warmer climates will often have more difficulty digesting fresh milk and cream as adults.

 #3 – Dairy allergies and lactose intolerance can often be reversed.

 The trick is to first remove all dairy from your diet, then gently reintroduce little by little starting with ghee (clarified butter) and then slowly and patiently in this order: butter, cultured dairy products such as yogurt and kefir, raw cheeses in small amounts, and finally raw cream and raw milk.
 Every person will have their own pace, and may require other support if their allergies/sensitivities are severe or complicated by other health issues.